DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 STICKY SECURE MAC ADDRESSES

-- ‘STICKY’ SECURE MAC address learning can be enabled with the following command:
+- ‘STICKY’ secure MAC address learning can be enabled with the following command:
     - `SW(config-if)# switchport port-security mac-address sticky`

-- When enabled, dynamically-learned SECURE MAC addresses will be added to the running configuration, like this:
+- When enabled, dynamically-learned secure MAC addresses will be added to the running configuration, like this:
     - `switchport port-security mac-address sticky *mac-address*`

 - The ‘STICKY’ SECURE MAC addresses will NEVER age out
-    - You need to SAVE the `running-config` to `startup-config` to make them TRULY permanent (or else they will not be kept if the SWITCH restarts)
+    - You need to SAVE the `running-config` to `startup-config` to make them TRULY permanent (or else they will not be kept if the switch restarts)
-- When you issue the `switchport port-security mac-address sticky` command, all current dynamically-learned secure MAC addresses will be converted to STICKY SECURE MAC addresses
+- When you issue the `switchport port-security mac-address sticky` command, all current dynamically-learned secure MAC addresses will be converted to STICKY secure MAC addresses
-- If you issue the `no switchport port-security mac-address sticky` command, all current STICKY SECURE MAC addresses will be converted to regular dynamically-learned SECURE MAC addresses
+- If you issue the `no switchport port-security mac-address sticky` command, all current STICKY secure MAC addresses will be converted to regular dynamically-learned secure MAC addresses

 ![image](https://github.com/psaumur/CCNA/assets/106411237/10d591f9-334c-4e3b-889e-16030c36c445)